- 1 Top 5 Best Office Chair for Lower Back Pain Compared

 WHY WE LIKE IT: The Herman Miller Embody is our top office chair.
 It has a super unique design that offers a lot in the way of customization and adjustability.
 If you suffer from back pain, you should definitely give this chair some serious thought, even with the high price tag.
 This chair will have you saying goodbye to that old seat cushion you used to use.

 This encourages proper posture.
-Tall people will appreciate this design for its customization.
+Tall people will appreciate this design for its customization as it fits their body type.
 This chair by Herman Miller also includes a fine-tuning knob for the backrest that helps you get it just right and the tilt tension is nice.

 Unfortunately, the Herman Miller doesn’t include an adjustable headrest or even the option to add a headrest, and the arms can only adjust up-and-down or side-to-side.
 If you sit close to your desk, you might get annoyed with the lack of back-and-forth adjustability.